© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three round barrows on West Heslerton Wold is a scheduled monument protected by Historic England under reference 1004110.
 View the official record →

-Three round barrows on West Heslerton Wold is a Bronze Age funerary monument complex located in the Wolds of Yorkshire.
+Three round barrows on West Heslerton Wold is a Bronze Age burial monument complex located on the Yorkshire Wolds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004110.

 Three round barrows on West Heslerton Wold is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004110.